wlonk/arcadia/rules/starting_the_game.rst

 status, and choose their *blood*.
 This is a boon that will be available to any character who is of that family.

--  **Ash blood:** you may draw an extra card in any exertion where your creativity and inspiration is an asset.
+-  **Rowan blood:** you may draw an extra card when you are resisting the effects of magic worked against you.
--  **Hawthorn blood:** when you cast a spell, you may add two to the limit.
-(See the rules for :ref:`magic` for more.)
+-  **Ash blood:** you may draw an extra card any time your creativity and inspiration is an asset.
--  **Hazel blood:** you may draw an extra card in any exertion where your knowledge, intelligence, or reason is an asset.
+-  **Willow blood:** you may draw an extra card when your observational skill is an asset.
--  **Holly blood:** if someone would have leverage over you in a petition because of their superior rank, instead, they don't.
+-  **Hawthorn blood:** you may draw an extra card when you cast a spell.
--  **Oaken blood:** you may draw an extra card in any exertion where your stamina, heartiness, or durability is an asset.
+-  **Oaken blood:** you may draw an extra card when your stamina, heartiness, or durability is an asset.
--  **Rowan blood:** you may draw an extra card in any exertion where you are resisting the effects of magic worked against you.
+-  **Holly blood:** if someone would have leverage over because of their superior rank, instead, they don't.
--  **Willow blood:** you may draw an extra card in any exertion where your observational skill is an asset.
+-  **Hazel blood:** you may draw an extra card when your knowledge, intelligence, or reason is an asset.
--  **Yew blood:** you may draw an extra card in any exertion where you face death as a risk.
+-  **Yew blood:** you may draw an extra card when you face death as a risk.

 Remember, England is not simply for and of the English.
 There are families from further abroad in this time and place.
 From the nearby